magento/devdocs/guides/v2.0/cloud/before/before-workspace-php.md

 ---

 ## Set up PHP {#cloud-first-php}
-When you're working with the Magento Cloud CLI, local environment settings come from the machine on which you're working, not from Magento Enterprise Cloud Edition.
+When you're working with the Magento Cloud CLI, local environment settings come from the machine on which you're working, not from {{site.data.var.ece}}.
 For example, certain things (like debugging) require a larger {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} `memory_limit` than most PHP distributions provide by default.

 To set `memory_limit`:

-Before working with your Magento Enterprise Cloud Edition project, make sure you set the PHP `memory_limit` to at least `1G` for normal use or at least `2G` for debugging.
+Before working with your {{site.data.var.ece}} project, make sure you set the PHP `memory_limit` to at least `1G` for normal use or at least `2G` for debugging.

 1. Find your `php.ini` file using the following command: